PMArkive/GFLBans-SM/implementers's guide.md

  - Update infractions that only decrement while the player is online
  - Display information about the server in the Web UI

-The heartbeat route is present at /api/v1/gs/heartbeat and should be POSTed do with JSON data in the following format:
+The heartbeat route is present at /api/v1/gs/heartbeat and should be POSTed with JSON data in the following format:

 ```Python
 class Heartbeat: